cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ## Building and Deploying your Report

-After your Jupyter Notebook, README.md, and `.yml` files are setup properly, it's time to deploy your work to the Portfolio!
+After your Jupyter Notebook (refer to the previous section), `README.md`, and `.yml` files are setup properly, it's time to deploy your work to the Portfolio!

 ### Build your Report